mrnlts/Module-2-final-project/README.md

 **Log out** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account.

 ​
-**Profile** - As a user I want to be able to see my profile and edit it and view my orders.
+**Profile** - As a user I want to be able to see my profile and edit it.

+**Order** - As a costumer I want to be able to make an order, as a business I want to be able to see what orders have been made.

+**Add products** - As a business I want to be able to add products to my profile.
 ​
 ​
 ## Backlog / Nice to have